Sensory-Hodgepodge/Sensory-Hodgepodge.github.io/BeatSaber/AstheWorldCavesInSarahCothran.md

 title: As the World Caves In
 parent: All Songs
 grand_parent: Beat Saber
+nav_order: 3
 ---

-# As the World Caves In - Sarah Cothran
+## As the World Caves In - Sarah Cothran
 - **Genre**: Rock
 - **Vibe**: Visuelt tilfredsstillende
 - **Tolerability**: Faktisk bra sang